Get up to speed quickly on the basic concepts and the value proposition of solar and renewable energy. CLICK HERE FOR A PRINTABLE PDF.

 On the subject of roofs, people often ask if the age of their shingles matter.
 It is probably best to replace shingles before installing solar panel if the shingles are near the end of their life.
 (Covering shingles less than halfway through their expected life may extend their life.)

 First you can try to reduce your electrical use.
 The biggest and cheapest source of renewable energy is the energy you don’t use.
 The more energy you save, the less you need to generate.
 Major users of power are electric resistance heaters – in roughly decreasing order of use: the auxiliary setting on a heat pump, clothes dryer, dishwasher drying cycle, oven, toaster, toaster oven, hair dryer – and anything with a compressor, such as refrigerators, freezers, air conditioner, heat pump, and dehumidifier.

-See the SIREN energy conservation tip-sheet for more suggestions.
-For other creative ways to reduce your use of electricity, see Green America and Build it Solar, or follow Monroe County Energy Challenge’s task of the month.
+See Green America’s list of “The 10 easiest ways to cut your energy use in half” for more suggestions.
+For other creative ways to reduce your use of electricity, see Build it Solar, or consult the Unity Home Group’s checklists for energy conservation tips.

 SIREN frequently offers free Going Solar presentations to community groups.
 These programs are intended as a public outreach and basic education offerings to community members Attendees may ask one of the SIREN volunteers at the event about how to arrange for this free service.
 Additionally, solar site pre-assessments using aerial map views on the internet are available for more distant locations.
 If you are interested, contact us with your phone number, address, name of your electric utility company, and how many kilowatt hours (kWh), to the nearest thousand, you use in 12 or 24 months.
 Also tell us if you have an electric water heater or heat pump, and how much of your electric usage you think you might be able to reduce.
 We attempt to assess energy demand, solar site potential, and recommend an appropriate size for renewable energy systems.